Stage 4: The court process

 Lawyers who prosecute in the District Court and Supreme Court are called Crown Prosecutors or Legal Officers.
 They work for the Office of the Director of Public Prosecutions (DPP).

 Victim Liaison Officers also work at the DPP.
 Their role is to give you information and keep you updated about the progress of your case.
+They will also give you access to the DPP’s online victims’ portal, where you can log in to:

 The defendant will usually have a lawyer representing them – they might be referred to as the defence.